This cool couple figured out our secret and created a stylish Scandinavian eclectic mobile home.

 Proudest DIY: We have so many!
 Probably our proudest is our recent pallet wall project.
 We also really love our beetle kill pine counters in the kitchen.

 Biggest Indulgence: Definitely our refrigerator.
-When we moved in the one that was here was the original fridge that was included in the home when it was built, at least that is what we assume.
+The one that was here was the original fridge that was included in the home when it was built.
 We knew that had to be our first big investment.

-You can read and see more of the home on the Apartment Therapy website.
-Be sure to go visit!
+You can read and see more about this gorgeous Scandinavian eclectic mobile home on Apartment Therapy.